BarkleyUS/mindwave-python/README.md

 mindwave-python
 ===============

-Python parser to connect and interact with multiple NeuroSky MindWave headsets from one machine.
+Linux and Mac-friendly Python parser to connect and interact with multiple NeuroSky MindWave headsets from one machine.

 This is the software used by Moonshot Lab at Barkley (http://moonshot.barkleyus.com/) for all of our internal MindWave projects.